varlen/noni/NOTES.md

     - Where did the samples go?
     - Bonus: ChatGPT as Semantic Extraction Model
         - It seems to outperform SATO but is not perfect(company_name identified as name, would make the generator miss it)

-    - Analise results
+    - Analyse results
     - Write write write explaining the code
     - Graduate

 run with
     main.py ..\noni-extractor-py\output2.json --structure --data